Vulnerability DatabaseGHSA-g7f3-828f-7h7m

 Overview

-A moderate severity vulnerability (GHSA-g7f3-828f-7h7m) was discovered in Authlib's JWE zip=DEF implementation affecting versions prior to 1.6.5.
-The vulnerability allows attackers to perform denial of service attacks through unbounded DEFLATE decompression, where a small ciphertext can expand into large amounts of data during decryption, potentially exhausting system resources.
-The issue was disclosed and patched on October 10, 2025, affecting the JOSE component of Authlib, specifically the JWE zip=DEF (DEFLATE) support (GitHub Advisory).
+A vulnerability in Authlib's JWE zip=DEF implementation (GHSA-g7f3-828f-7h7m) was discovered, affecting versions prior to 1.6.5.
+The vulnerability allows attackers to perform denial of service attacks through unbounded DEFLATE decompression.
+The issue was disclosed and patched on October 10, 2025, with a CVSS score of 6.5 (Moderate) (GitHub Advisory).

 Technical details